open-rpc/spec/README.md

 ---|:---|:---|
 Request parameter      | `$params.id`        | Request parameters MUST be declared in the `params` section of the parent operation or they cannot be evaluated.
 Deep Request parameter | `$params.user.uuid`   | In methods which accept nested object payloads, `.` may be used to denote traversal of an object.
-Response value         | `$results.uuid`       |  In methods which return payloads, references may be made to portions of the response body or the entire body.
+Response value         | `$result.uuid`       |  In methods which return payloads, references may be made to portions of the response body or the entire body.

 Runtime expressions preserve the type of the referenced value.
 Expressions can be embedded into string values by surrounding the expression with `{}` curly braces.